 In Hadley, because of his integrity and soundness of judgment, Lt.
 Smith was chosen for town affairs management.
 For many years he was deputy of the Massachusetts General Court, associate magistrate at the Hampshire County Court, and lieutenant of the Hadley Company from 1663-1673.
 He also held important offices in his church and was chosen a townsman (selectman) many times.
 He died at the age of seventy-five, and his wife died in 1686 at the age of eighty-four.

-JACOB ISAACS VAN BEBBER Four generations of Van Bebbers occupied the New World before July 5, 1776.
+JACOB ISAACS VAN BEBBER PENNSYLVANIA Four generations of Van Bebbers occupied the New World before July 5, 1776.
 The paterfamilias was Jacob Isaacs Van Bebber, a baker from Crefeld, Germany, who was given one thousand acres of land in the new colony of Pennsylvania by William Penn on June 11, 1683.
 His son, Isaac Jacobs Van Bebber, arrived in Philadelphia on November 8, 1684, to prepare the way for his father, brother Matthias, and their families to emigrate in 1687.
 As Mennonites they were enticed by the offer of religious freedom in the new colony.
 On May 31, 1691, the village of Germantown was incorporated.
 According to Samuel W. Pennypacker’s 1880 article about the settlement of Germantown in the Pennsylvania Magazine of History of History and Biography, the Van Bebbers were “undoubtedly men of standing, ability, enterprise, and means.”
 Jacob Isaacs Van Bebber was a charter member, committeeman, and recorder of the Incorporation.
 He served as burgess in multiple years and was overseer of fences.
 Van Bebber’s son, Isaac Jacobs, served as committeeman, recorder, and overseer of the ways.
 Jacob Isaacs Van Bebber, the paterfamilias, moved into Philadelphia before 1698, became a merchant on High Street and died there in 1705.
 His sons, Isaac Jacob and Matthias, removed to Bohemia Manor, Cecil County, Maryland, where they and their descendants distinguished themselves in “wars and at the bar.”
 Peter Van Bebber, great grandson of Jacob Isaacs Van Bebber, furnished supplies at the Battle of Point Pleasant on October 10, 1774.
 His daughter Olive married Nathan, a son of Daniel Boone.

-Richard Ward was born in Newport, Rhode Island, on April 15, 1689, the third child of Thomas Ward (1641-1689) and his second wife, Amy Billings (1658-1732).
+RICHARD WARD RHODE ISLAND Richard Ward was born in Newport, Rhode Island, on April 15, 1689, the third child of Thomas Ward (1641-1689) and his second wife, Amy Billings (1658-1732).
 Richard’s father, Thomas, emigrated from Gloucester, England, where he had served as an officer in one of Cromwell’s cavalry regiments.

 Like his father before him, Richard Ward was a merchant.
 He served as attorney general from 1712 to 1713, was clerk of the Rhode Island Colonial Assembly in 1714, and recorder from 1714 to 1730.
 He was deputy governor in 1740 and ascended to the governorship in July of that year upon the death of Governor Wanton.
 Richard Ward served three terms until 1743.